ZacharyGodfrey/http-api/README.md

 - 200: The requested action was performed successfully.
 - 400: The input data was not valid for the requested action.
-- 401: The requested action requires an authentication token.
+- 401: The requested action requires a valid authentication token.
 - 403: The provided authentication token is lacking required permissions to perform the requested action.
 - 404: The requested action does not exist.
-- 500: The server encountered an error.
+- 500: The server encountered an unexpected error while performing the requested action.